 When restoring from a seed, Passport will not prompt you to make a microSD backup.
 If you’d like to backup Passport to one or more microSD cards, you can always go to Settings > Backup.

 Passport is an offline key storage and signing device.
 To use Passport, you must pair it with a software wallet of your choosing.

 You can pair Passport with a software wallet using QR codes or a microSD card.
-Some software wallets, like BlueWallet and Specter, support both.
-Others, like Electrum and Wasabi, only work with microSD at this time.
+Currently, only BlueWallet and Specter support both, while others like Electrum and Wasabi need to be used with microSD.

-For beginners, we recommend downloading BlueWallet.
-It’s the easiest and best way to set up and use Passport!
+For beginners, we recommend downloading the BlueWallet app.
+It’s the easiest and best way to set up and use Passport.

 That’s it!
-Now that you’ve set up Passport and paired it with a software wallet, you are ready to sign your first transactions, add multisig configurations, and more.
+Now that you’ve set up Passport and paired it with a software wallet, you're ready to sign your first transactions, add multisig configurations, and more.

 About Batteries: Passport includes two Energizer AAA Lithium batteries and is designed to support only Energizer Lithium batteries or lithium rechargeable batteries (like these.
 Passport should last for 3-4 hours of continuous use on Energizer Lithium batteries.
 We will strive to increase battery life with software updates.

 Questions?
 Email us at firstname.lastname@example.org